davidpaps/algorithms/README.md

 - Quicksort has an average Big O notation of **_O(n log n)_** (it has a worst case Big O of **_O(n<sup>2</sup>)_**).
 Quicksort however has a smaller constant time that pther comparable **_O(n log n)_** sorting algorithms (such as _Merge Sort_) therefore it hits it's average case far more than it's worst case.
 The performance of Quicksort depends heavily on the pivot used.

 - See the [Quicksort](python/quicksort.py) file for a working example of the Binary Search algorithm, written in Python.
+See the [Quicksort](javascript/quickSort.js) file for a working example of the Binary Search algorithm, written in Python.

 ---